Home Expeditions Namibia Self-Drive Safari Guide

 Is driving on Namibia's gravel roads genuinely dangerous?

 Gravel road accidents are the primary cause of tourist fatalities in Namibia — not wildlife, not crime.
 The cause in most cases is speed.
 Namibian gravel roads look wide and smooth and invite speeds that the corrugated surface and unexpected dips do not support.
 Rental operators are explicit: 80km/h maximum on gravel, lower where the surface degrades.
-Overloaded rental vehicles on narrow tyres at 120km/h on gravel are where the deaths happen.
 With an appropriate vehicle, appropriate tyres, and appropriate speed, the roads are manageable.
 The Kaokoveld tracks are physically demanding but not fast — they are controlled by terrain rather than driver error.

 Do I need a guide for Etosha National Park?